CesarPiresSevero/tinynoise/readme.md

 # TinyNoise

-TinyNoise is an efficient stochastic noise generator, based on pseudo random numbers, with a very small footprint.
+TinyNoise is an efficient stochastic noise generator written in C, based on pseudo random numbers, with a very small footprint.

 **Are ready to hear the noise?
 It is so tiny...**